Daily US death toll from Covid now matches Delta

 - Published

-The daily death toll of the Covid-19 pandemic in the United States now stands as high as it did during the Delta variant's peak, a grim figure that experts believe will rise.
+The number of Americans dying each day from Covid-19 now stands as high as it did during the Delta variant's peak, a grim figure that experts believe will rise.

 Statistics show that an average of over 2,000 people are dying from the virus in the US every day, roughly on par with the deaths seen in late September.